Area of Refuge Requirements

 Area of Refuge Systems >> Area of Refuge Requirenents

 There are many common misconceptions about when Area of Refuge systems are required and when they are not, and there are many exceptions making the system required in one area when it is not required in another.
-Cornell Communications has become the expert on the building, fire, and safety codes regarding Area of Refuge or Area of Rescue.
+Cornell Communications understands the nuances of the area of refuge IBC, and is here to ensure your new or existing facility stays up to code.

 Here are some general guidelines to help you determine whether you need an area of rescue/refuge system or not:

 - If the building has an automatic sprinkler system, Area of Rescue may not be required.
 However, it is still required at the elevator lobby.

 - If it is a public building, Area of Rescue/Refuge is required for all exits.

 - If there are any stairs needed to leave the building without a ramp, then Area of Rescue/Refuge is required for each set of exit stairs.